 For inspiration, check out the pie iron recipes elsewhere on Bass Pro Shops 1Source

-4. Shore Fishing
+4. Shore Fishing With the Family

 When you’re trying to involve the whole family in fishing, keep it simple and keep it fun like an outing where you are from fishing the shoreline.
 Especially if you have beginning anglers in the group, make sure you find a place where they will experience success and pretty quickly.
 That may even be a stocked pond.
 The important thing on first outings is that beginners catch something!